husonlab/splitstree6/doc/user-manual.md

 #### Reroot Or Reorder Trees

 The *Reroot Or Reorder Trees* algorithm takes a Trees block as input and produces a Trees block as output.
-It reroot, or change the order of children, on all trees.
+It reroot or reorder all trees.
 The algorithm has the following options:

 `RootBy = {Off | MidPoint | OutGroup}` - determine how to reroot